What is LendGR?

 - The final solution will be delivered to the client electronically

-- Client provides feedback via final assessment and survey
+- The client provides feedback via final assessment and survey